erlend-sh/learndiscourse/_en/developers/hacking/generating-lots-of-invite-links.md

 Replace following fields:

 - *`discourse.example.com` with the URL of your Discourse instance.
-- *`TOKEN` with one of the 200 Disposable tokens you just generated.
+- *`TOKEN` with one of the 200 Invite tokens you just generated.
 - *`EMAIL` with the email of user you want to invite
 - `USERNAME` with the desired username of invited user
 - `NAME` with the first name of invited user